BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.6.4 A Quick Review on the Use Case scenarios

 Below are some observations I realized by examining the UML diagrams of the use case scenarios:
-- FE data is managed by the UI component (i.e. js) while the DCG data is managed by the CS.
+- FE data is managed by the UI component (i.e. js) while the DAG data is managed by the CS.
 - There is a frequent request traffic between the backend and the frontend.
 - Large data may be transfered betweeen the backend and the frontend.
-- **The DCG shall follow DOD approach to store the data.**
+- **The DAG shall follow DOD approach to store the data.**
-- **The DCG shall define and manage a state (e.g. UpToDate) for each node in the DCG.**
+- **The DAG shall define and manage a state (e.g. UpToDate) for each node in the DAG.**
-- The routines of the DCG related to the node states would be based on the ancestor/descendant relations.
+- The routines of the DAG related to the node states would be based on the ancestor/descendant relations.
 - **The OETV and the FE display components of the UI shall reflect the current node states (i.e. SCs and SARs).**
-- The CS needs a temporary DCG to manage the lifetime of the objects constructed in an offline process.
+- The CS needs a temporary DAG to manage the lifetime of the objects constructed in an offline process.
 - The SAA needs role definitions such as: System User, Admin User, Master User and Ordinary User.
 - System Users would manage the plugins and SAMMs.
 - Admin Users would manage the standard parts (e.g. material and fastener).